Martin Heinrich: Environment

 Heinrich has identified as an environmentalist throughout his career.
 He served as executive director of the Cottonwood Gulch Foundation, a New Mexico nonprofit organization dedicated to educating young people on natural science and the environment, and founded his own public affairs consulting firm.

 Later, as a member of the Albuquerque City Council, he advocated for the use of wind and solar power.
 In February 2006 Governor Bill Richardson appointed him to be the state's Natural Resources Trustee.
 He also served on the executive committee of the Sierra Club's Rio Grande Chapter.
 In August 2011 he received the Sierra Club's first endorsement of the 2012 election cycle.
 He opposes construction of the Keystone Pipeline.
 He supports cap-and-trade legislation.
 In April 2019 Heinrich was one of three Democratic senators who joined Republicans to vote to confirm David Bernhardt, a former oil executive, as Secretary of the Interior Department.

 In late 2019, Heinrich was one of 14 senators to co-sponsor the Green New Deal, a policy introduced in the U.S. House of Representatives and U.S. Senate that would establish net-zero carbon emissions by 2050.

+Heinrich was a member of the Senate Democrats' Special Committee on the Climate Crisis, which published a report of its findings in August 2020.